 Eq.
 (33.5) may be integrated to find the total (or partial) "continuous slowing-down approximation" (CSDA) range R for a particle which loses energy only through ionization and atomic excitation.
-Since dE/dx depends only on β , R/M is a function of E/M or pc/M. In practice, range is a useful concept only for low-energy hadrons ($R \leq \lambda_I$, where λ_I is the nuclear interaction length), and for muons below a few hundred GeV (above which radiative effects dominate).
-R/M as a function of $\beta\gamma = p/Mc$ is shown for a variety of materials in Fig. 33.4.
+Since dE/dx depends only on β , R/M is a function of E/M or pc/M. In practice, range is a useful concept only for low-energy hadrons ($R \lesssim \lambda_I$, where λ_I is the nuclear interaction length), and for muons below a few hundred GeV (above which radiative effects dominate).
+Fig. 33.4 shows R/M as a function of $\beta\gamma$ (= p/Mc) for a variety of materials.

-The mass scaling of dE/dx and range is valid for the electronic losses described by the Bethe equation, but not for radiative losses, relevant only for muons and pions.
+The mass scaling of dE/dx and range is valid for the electronic losses described by the Bethe equation, but not for radiative losses.